Become a member or renew

 The Resident and Fellow Section (RFS) provides various opportunities for its members to become involved.
 One of the best ways to participate and network is to attend RFS meetings where RFS members influence policy on key resident and fellow issues, hear from nationally recognized leaders and attend education sessions.

-There are 2 key meetings each year, 1 in June (referred to as the Annual Meeting) and the second one in November (referred to as the Interim Meeting).
+There are two key meetings each year, one in June (referred to as the Annual Meeting) and the second one in November (referred to as the Interim Meeting).

 How to become an RFS member and what you can do

 You can become a member of RFS when you join the AMA.
 Once an AMA member:

 - You can attend meetings and submit resolutions that form policy to the RFS reference committee.

 - You can choose to become a voting member at the Annual and Interim Meetings by undergoing credentialing to be certified as a delegate.
 Delegates vote on policies and elect RFS leaders at the meetings.

 - You can represent your colleagues by applying for a leadership position, including:

 - The Governing Council: Consists of 8 members who are elected by RFS members.